Samiksha99/Weather_App/README.md

 # Weather_App

-A weathet app using openweather api
+A weather app using openweather api